Victor Gerson: World War I

-He joined the British army at the declaration of war and was sent to the Western Front In France and took part in the Battle of the Somme.
+Gerson joined the British army at the declaration of war and was sent to the Western Front In France and took part in the Battle of the Somme. in the King's Liverpool regiment, promoted to Corporal, but was recalled to England for eventually joining in the secret services because of his knowledge in languages, however when it was discovered that his father still had Turkish nationality, therefore an enemy alien, he spent the rest of the war in a labour battalion in Northern France and demoted to private.
+His original battalion, within the King's Liverpool regiment was decimated.

-After the war, he went to Paris where he was a dealer in fine rugs and carpets.
-He married and had a son, however in the 1930s his wife died and his son was killed in a traffic accident.
-He then married Giliana Balmaceda, a Chilean-born actress.
+After the war, Gerson went to Paris where he was a dealer in fine rugs and carpets.
+He married Marcelle Nahoum, the daughter of the chief rabbi of Egypt, Haim Nahoum Effendi, and had a son, but both wife and son were killed in an automobile accident.
+He then married Giliana Balmaceda, a Chilean-born actress, and they both joined the SOE.

 World War II

 On 18 June 1940 four days before the signing of the armistice between Germany and a defeated France, the couple escaped to England where both joined the Special Operations Executive.
 In May 1941 Balmaceda was the first female SOE agent to be sent to France.
 She went to Vichy France, the southern, unoccupied part of France, and collected information and administrative documents used in France, such as ration cards, which could be reproduced in England for use by agents on clandestine missions in France.